KeithEvansK/Search-Engine/README.md

 The use case for a search engine like this or at least as bare bones as this project is would be more similar to an inventory search system versus a large scale Google-like search engine.

 This engine is mostly demonstration of my use of an unfamiliar language (PHP) and how I adapted to learn the basics of it.
-Then using it to do the hard work of running quieries.
+Then using it to do the hard work of running queries.

 This is a good representation for developing a front end for a business use so that non-technical individuals could use a database.